Snapchat/KeyDB-docs/docs/commands.md

 keydb-cli> CLIENT PAUSE 1000000000000000000
 OK
 keydb-cli> GET key

-(client is waiting for timeout to conclude)
+{client is waiting for timeout to expire}
 ```

 The `GET` will not be executed until the timeout expires.